Romania Travel Blog (Updated 2024)

 This was how we sold Romania to the kids, Transylvania and Dracula.
 Their response ” I LOVE you mum!”.

-It’s an interesting story to read up on, read all about Dracula’s Romanian roots and vampire related destinations, here in our Romanian vampires post.
+It’s an interesting story to read up on, read all about Dracula’s Romanian roots and vampire-related destinations, here in our Romanian vampires blog post.

 There is a real Dracula’s castle and a fictional one, if we take Dracula to be based on Vlad Tepes.

 That’s Vlad the Impaler or Vlad Dracul.
-It’s all in the post.
+It’s all in the article.

 The Weather in Romania